 Codecool does not require any prior knowledge in programming, math, or physics.
 Applicants should think logically, and have the passion and desire to acquire knowledge.
 To enroll, applicants take a short survey, pass an English test and logic test, and then interview with the Codecool team.
-Courses are taught in English.
+Courses are taught in English and in local languages as well.

 By the end of the training, students will be confident in applying knowledge for any junior programmer position.
 With job search help and career services, Codecool helps students build electronic profiles to show future employers exactly what skills they have and what projects they worked on.
 Codecool is also constantly expanding its corporate partner network to provide the best placements for students.